Roland St John: Personal life

 Roland married Margaret, daughter of Archdeacon Reginald Massey, in 1949.
 They had a happy family life with their five children: David, Paul, Philippa, Nigel, and Julian.
 Margaret's early death in 1972 after a long illness was a deep grief to him.
 At a time when his work responsibilities were at their height, he became a single parent.
 In 1976 he married a widow with children, Marjorie Richardson (1924-2008).

-St John's Cathedral dedicated a stained-glass window to Roland and Margaret in 1976.
-(St Alban's Anglican Church, Quirindi NSW, has stained-glass windows dedicated to Roland's parents.)

-On retiring as Registrar he took up an administrative position with a firm run by a family he had known from the church.
-In 1981, after he had retired entirely, he and Marjorie moved to Toowoomba.
-He read history, appreciated the arts, and loved music.
-He collected oriental ceramics and china though he had little money to spend on them.
-In his latter years, he painted in watercolour.

 In his book of memoirs Memories at Sunset he wrote of his childhood in Uralla and recounted anecdotes about people he had met during his lifetime.
 But they were not an autobiography: 'They do not speak of my good fortune in having godly, impressive and understanding parents…Nor do they refer to my marriage to two wonderful women…They do not mention the many joys and occasional sorrows of bringing up a large family'.
 These remained personal matters.